Eliza Doolittle (singer): Career beginnings

 Before entering the charts, Eliza toured the UK with her band.
-She released and EP including songs Naive produced by Al Shux (A New York State of Mind), Ego and Piano Song produced by Truth & Soul (Lee Fields, El Michels Affair).
-On 29 November 2009 a further EP release featuring the tracks "Rollerblades", "Moneybox", "Police Car" and "Go Home" produced by Craigie Dodds, Johnny Dollar, Matt Prime and Phil Thornaley.
+She released an EP including songs Naive produced by Al Shux (A New York State of Mind), Ego and Piano Song produced by Truth & Soul (Lee Fields, El Michels Affair).
+On 29 November 2009, a further EP release featuring the tracks "Rollerblades", "Moneybox", "Police Car", and "Go Home" (produced by Craigie Dodds, Johnny Dollar, Matt Prime and Phil Thornaley).
 Tracks from the EP were remixed by Plastic Little ("Rollerblades"), Sam Young and Jamie xx from The xx ("Money Box").
-The EP received radio plays from Rob Da Bank, Nick Grimshaw, Fearne Cotton and Jo Whiley.
+The EP received radio plays from Rob Da Bank, Nick Grimshaw, Fearne Cotton, and Jo Whiley.

-She recorded a song called 'Running For Life' which featured on the soundtrack of the cult British film Adulthood in 2008.
+She recorded the song 'Running For Life", which was featured on the soundtrack of the 2008 cult British film Adulthood.
 Later that year, she performed at Glastonbury on the Pussy Parlour stage, her first festival performance.

 2010–2013: Eliza Doolittle

 In early 2010, she took part in musician Shane MacGowan's charity single "I Put a Spell on You", in aid of the 2010 Haiti earthquake.
 Her debut single "Skinny Genes" was released on 12 April 2010, reaching No. 22 in the UK Singles Chart.
 She told BBC's Steve Lamacq the song is "a funny scenario if you didn't like someone, if they were really annoying, but you had a good time under the sheets."
 Eliza's second release "Pack Up" was released on 5 July 2010, reaching No. 5 on the Official UK Singles Chart on 11 July 2010.

 In March 2011, she performed at the South by Southwest festival in Austin, Texas as well at Coachella in California.
 In April 2011, Eliza was touring the UK.
 On 19 April 2011, Eliza's self-titled album was released in the United States almost one year from the UK date.

 In 2013, Eliza collaborated with Disclosure on the track "You & Me" from their debut album, Settle.
 Early that year, she began recording new material for her second album.
 In an interview with Elle magazine in April 2013, she stated "I'm definitely showing more of myself than I ever have before.
 I feel like on my last album, I hadn't experienced very much of anything really, and it's been three years or more since then and I have felt and seen things I hadn't before, and I know things I didn't know before.
 In a way I have answers to questions, but then those answers open up a thousand other questions.
 I guess I've gone through things that so many people go through at the age I am.
 I've written almost every day about my every thought and emotion and the album is made up of the songs that mean the most to me".